dbredvick/drew-tech/content/posts/2019-11-20-functionality-not-enabled/index.md

 ---
-title: "How to Send Email with Zeit.co Domain through GSuite"
+title: "How to Send Email with Vercel Domain through GSuite"
 author: Drew Bredvick
 excerpt: >-
-  Sending emails is an important part of running any business - setup your Zeit domain with GSuite (in Gmail).
+  Sending emails is an important part of running any business - setup your Vercel domain with GSuite (in Gmail).
 date: "2019-11-20"
 thumb_img_path: v1579111017/blog/Email_hbc4n0
 hero: ./images/Email.png